Skip to main content

 Benefits

 The annual salary is dependent upon post-graduate years.
-There is no moonlighting allowed since this is an accredited Hand Fellowship, though there is an after-hours Orthopaedic clinic available to work for extra remuneration if desired.
+There is no moonlighting allowed since this is an ACGME-accredited Hand Fellowship, though all orthopaedic fellows have the following opportunities to earn extra pay and hone their general orthopaedic skills:

-Each Fellow may attend two meetings: one, the annual American Society for Surgery of the Hand (ASSH) and second, the annual University of Florida Hand Fellow Alumni Meeting.
+Each Fellow may attend two meetings: one, the annual meeting for the American Society for Surgery of the Hand (ASSH) or American Association for Hand Surgery (AAHS) and second, the annual University of Florida Hand Fellow Alumni Meeting (different location each year).
 Often there are multiple shoulder conferences that the fellow may attend as well.

 There is a two-week vacation.
 There is an additional stipend to cover a pair of loupes for each fellow plus conference registration and travel.
 Health insurance is provided for each individual as well as their family.